Jarin-Tanzim/ECD-Parenting-System/README.md

 npm install
 ```

-Create a `.env` file in the project root:
+Create a `.env` file in the project root.

 ```env
 VITE_FIREBASE_API_KEY=